amanelis/soundcloud2/README.md

 ## Overview

-The humble beginnings of a Soundcloud API client.   [`Hashie::Mash`](https://github.com/intridea/hashie) objects, providing a handy hash that supports dot notation:

-This library is very sparse for the beginnings, it has the four basic methods on the Soundcloud API, GROUPS, PLAYLISTS, TRACKS, and USERS.
-The Put, Post methods are coming soon.
+This library contains two types of consumption.
+First there is the Soundcloud::Client (Simple Client), which offers the four basic methods to search the Soundcloud API via GROUPS, PLAYLISTS, TRACKS, and USERS.
+Then there are the subclass modules that extend more of the advanced API calls on the main 4 resources that Soundcloud offers.
+Here is a quick example of the Soundcloud::Client module notation:

     client.users(:q => 'skrillex').first.city
     => "melbourne"
     client.tracks(:q => 'A new world').first.permalink
-    => "babiixj-into-a-new-world"
+    => "a-new-world"

 ## Quick Simple Client Usage